RocketChat/Rocket.Chat/.changeset/strange-bulldogs-roll.md

 '@rocket.chat/meteor': patch
 ---

-Sorted the list of language options by name
+Sorts the list of language options by name correctly